UPDATED ON JULY 21, 2020.

 WEEKEND SERVICES MOVING ONLINE

 Weekend services moving online to Fridays at 7:00 PM and Sundays at 9:30 and 11:15 AM.
-See below for links to our Chase Oaks Live.
+See below for links to Chase Oaks Online.

 CHASE OAKS ONLINE SERVICES